pskopnik/Git-Deployment-Handler/README.rst

 -  python3.2
 -  *Either*
   -  mysql and PyMySQL
   -  mongodb and pymongo

 Installation
 ------------

-The easiest way to install gitdh is to use the Python Package Index (available tomorrow):
+The easiest way to install gitdh is to use the Python Package
+Index:

 ::